 In addition to providing cat grass, there are a number of other options you can use to ensure your pet has a complete diet and a healthy digestive tract:

 Cat grass can be an attractive addition to your home, and a welcome treat for your cat, year around.
-Used as part of your overall dietary plan, along with vitamins and hairball remedies, cat grass can make your cat healthier and more comfortable.
+Used as part of your overall dietary plan, along with vitamins and hairball remedies, cat grass can support your cat's health and comfort.

 - Vitamins are an important addition to any cat's diet.
-Providing a daily supplement is a great way to ensure your cat is receiving the nutrition it needs.
+Providing a daily supplement is a great way to ensure your cat is receiving the nutrients it needs.